CannerCMS/docs.canner.io/docs/guides-storage.md

 ## Usage

-New the storage instances, and put them into imageStorage or fileStorage properties of any data tags.
+New the storage instances, and put them into `imageStorage` or `fileStorage` properties of any data tags.
 Storage instance must be an object generated from [@canner/storage]( https://github.com/Canner/canner/blob/canary/packages/canner-storage/src/index.js).

-> You don't have to install `@canner/storage` maually because it's a dependency of canner
+> You don't have to install `@canner/storage` manually because it's a dependency of canner

 ```jsx
 /** @jsx builder */